Haliax/mattermost-plugin-channel-librarian/README.md

 # Mattermost New Channel Notify Plugin

+This plugin is a fork of [gitlab.com/thepill/mattermost-plugin-newchannelnotify](https://gitlab.com/thepill/mattermost-plugin-newchannelnotify).

 A plugin for Mattermost to notify all users about newly created channels.

 ![screenshot](https://i.imgur.com/SII7ZEi.png)

+## Notes and Acknowledgements

+This plugin is a fork of [gitlab.com/thepill/mattermost-plugin-newchannelnotify](https://gitlab.com/thepill/mattermost-plugin-newchannelnotify).

 ## Installation